FDL Europe 2023 - Live Twin for Space Weather

 This entire two stage pipeline combining the onboard and ground-based results, was christened ICARUS and was used to produce 3D CME reconstructions like one shown below.
 In conclusion, the FDL Europe project team demonstrated that AI methods can vastly improve 3D reconstructions of the CME profiles, which provides critical information for the estimation of space weather hazards and enables novel insights into the topology and propagation of CMEs.

-As more hardware specifications are disclosed regarding the VIGIL mission, the FDL Europe team will seek to fine-tune their models ahead of launch.
-You can learn more about this case study by reading the FDL Europe 2023 Results Booklet, where a summary, poster and full technical memorandum can also be viewed and downloaded.
+As more hardware specifications are disclosed regarding the VIGIL mission, the FDL Europe team will seek to fine-tune its models ahead of launch.
+You can learn more about this case study by visiting the FDL EUROPE 2023 RESULTS PAGE, where a summary, poster and full technical memorandum can also be viewed and downloaded.

 The Scan Partnership